Aatuum/Aatuum/README.md

 About Me

 ## 👋 Hi there!
-🚀 I’m a 24 years old Third-year Business Information Technology Student specializing in Fullstack Development.
+I’m a 24 years old Third-year Business Information Technology Student specializing in Fullstack Development.
 I'm passionate about coding and building cool new things.

-💻 I’m always looking for opportunities to discover and experiment with new tools, frameworks, and technologies to keep myself up to date in Fullstack development.
+I’m always looking for opportunities to discover and experiment with new tools, frameworks, and technologies to keep myself up to date in Fullstack development.
 I strongly believe that continuous learning is crucial for growth as a developer, and I enjoy the process of tackling new challenges and expanding my skillset.

-## Fun Facts About Me
-- ⚽ Big fan of Football, F1, Ice Hockey and Esport.
-- 🕹️ Love playing PC games.
-My favorite games: CS2, Teamfight Tactics, PUBG BATTLEGROUNDS.

 ## 🛠️ Tech Stack